pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 - Install it on your CI system or where you want to run according to [this guide](/docs/user-guide/command-line-tool/#installation).
 - Grab the API key to which the `READ_WRITE` role is attached according to [this guide](/docs/user-guide/command-line-tool/#authentication).

-Once you're all set up, pushing a new Event to the control-plane by the following command:
+Once you're all set up, pushing a new Event to the Control Plane by the following command:

 ```bash
 pipectl event register \